ericellb/React-Discord-Clone/README.md

-## Simple Chat
+## React Discord Clone

 Originally started off on a test project for learning Functional Components, Hooks and Socket IO.
 I then decided to create a Discord Clone

-Demo (Work in progress) http://ericellb.github.io/Simple-Chat
+Demo (Work in progress) http://ericellb.github.io/React-Discord-Clone

 ![layout image](public/layout.png)